google_counter

 Comparison of Glioblastoma Treatment Approaches

-What’s in The Conventional Protocol?
+What’s in The Conventional Protocol for Glioblastoma?

 With brain tumors, traditional approaches begin with a surgical intervention [3].
 Beyond all doubt, advanced imaging guidance and mapping techniques help preserve brain functions.
 Nevertheless, surgery faces a fundamental challenge: GBM tumor cells are surrounded by infiltrating cancer cells.
 This often makes complete removal impossible.
 Some tumor cells remain behind even with the most skilled surgical team.
 This potentially leads to brain tumor recurrence.

-Enhancing The Protocol With Dendritic Cell Vaccines
+Enhancing The Glioblastoma Protocol With Dendritic Cell Vaccines

 Practical Applications of Dendritic Cell Vaccines for GBM

-Prof. Gansauge's clinical experience in treatment with dendritic cells in Germany demonstrates its effectiveness with measurable results.
+Prof. Gansauge's clinical experience in treatment with dendritic cells demonstrates its effectiveness with measurable results.
 His approach uses fresh, unfrozen dendritic cell vaccines.
 This maintains optimal cellular function and allows for targeting actual tumor antigens – distinguishing his method from clinics that freeze and store cells.
 Patients can see clear outcomes through MRI or CT scans.
 Scans may reveal shrinkage of glioblastoma cells, stabilization, or complete response to treatment.

 Prof. Frank Gansauge's Revolutionary Approach: Combining Classical Treatments and Dendritic Cell Therapy For Cancer